PoisotLab/ms_network_prediction/manuscript.md

 Often the purpose of building a forecasting model is to inform _present_ action [@Dietze2018IteNea].
 Yet, the nature of forecasting---trying to predict the future---is that you can only know if a forecast is "right" once it is too late to change it.
-If we want to maximize the chance that reality falls within a forecasting model's predictions, there are two directions to approach this
+If we want to maximise the chance that reality falls within a forecasting model's predictions, there are two directions to approach this
-problem: the first is to extend model validation techniques to a forecasting context, and the second is to attempt to maximize the amount of uncertainty in the forecast without compromising its resolution.
+problem: the first is to extend model validation techniques to a forecasting context, and the second is to attempt to maximise the amount of uncertainty in the forecast without compromising its resolution.
 Crossvalidation (see _How do we validate a predictive model?_) can be used to test the efficacy of a forecasting model.
 Given a time-series of $N$ observations, a model